soumya-pandey22/continuous-casting-mold-friction-analysis/README.md

-# Continuous Casting Mold Friction Calculation from Hydraulic Force Data 🏭
+# Continuous Casting Mold Friction Calculation from the Available Hydraulic Force Data 🏭

 ## Overview
 This project focuses on the calculation of mold friction